PHOTOS BY Laura Pavlakovich - @yourejustmytype1

 “Why am I doing this?”
 I asked myself from a motel bathroom, waves of nausea rolling over me as the thunderous snoring of one teammate battled in crescendo against the metallic squeaking bunk bed of another.
 But before I had a chance to consider this too deeply, the cacophony was interrupted by a frantic series of texts and calls.
 It was time for us to rally, and fast.
 Our team was ahead of schedule and the other runners were approaching the next major exchange point, somewhere in the pitch black night in Southern California.

 We were running the SoCal Ragnar Relay, a race in which 12 runners spread across two vans each take turns to cover the 188 mile distance from Huntington Beach to San Diego, a continuous effort starting on Friday morning, going through the night and concluding on the sand at Coronado Beach the following evening.
-Drawing members from across the United States, we had cobbled together a team comprised of ten Type 1 diabetics, two “Type 3s” (T1D family members), and one service dog: “Type One Run.”
+Drawing members from across the United States, we had cobbled together a team comprised of ten type 1 diabetics, two “type 3s” (type 1 diabetes (T1D) family members) and one service dog: “Type One Run.”

 Here we all were, thrown into the closest of quarters, sharing a van together for 36 hours.